-New development must preserve or enhance significant local views within the built and natural environment of Stone, as shown on Map at Appendix H. These are:
+Development proposals must, where applicable, assess and address their impact on the special local views and vistas within the built and natural environment of Stone, as shown on the Map at Appendix E. These are:

 - Along the River Trent corridor and flood plain; - From Stafford Road towards the town centre; - From Westbridge Park to The Moorings and tower of the Church of St Michael's; - From Longton Road towards various historic buildings, including the Church of St John; - From Lichfield Road towards the town centre; - The Station Approach vista; - Views and vistas along the Trent and Mersey Canal corridor; and - Views into the urban area from the A34.
-The Design and Access Statement that supports planning applications for developments that may affect these views and vistas must demonstrate how the proposal would enhance them.